cscvlab/DeepSKS/README.md

   <img src="figs/hierarchicalTrans.png" width = "600"  alt="hierarchicalTrans" align=center />
 </p>

 While [SKS](http://www.cscvlab.com/research/SKS-Homography/) decomposes a homography into geometrically meaningful sub-transformations, its adaptation to deep homography estimation (DHE) is non-trivial.
 Three central challenges arise: (1) Which eight geometric parameters are suitable for neural network prediction?
-(2) How to optimally estimate parameters in a straitified sub-transformations?
+(2) How can parameters be optimally estimated across stratified sub-transformations?
 (3) How to endow parameters with a direct interpretation in terms of image feature?

 To tackle these challenges, we propose a **decoupled geometric parameterization** based on the SKS decomposition, tailored for DHE.
 Our contributions advance SKS in the following key areas: